stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

     -   SiteMinderAuthenticator: Uses a SiteMinder token to secure the connection.
     -   ISAMAuthenticator: Uses the IBM Security Access Manager token to secure the connection.

+    !!! note
-    **Note:** The customAuthenticator.ConnectionTimeout, customAuthenticator.CookieTimeout, customAuthenticator.DefaultMaxConnectionsPerHost, customAuthenticator.MaxTotalConnections, and customAuthenticator.SoTimeout properties were deprecated in version 3.
+    The customAuthenticator.ConnectionTimeout, customAuthenticator.CookieTimeout, customAuthenticator.DefaultMaxConnectionsPerHost, customAuthenticator.MaxTotalConnections, and customAuthenticator.SoTimeout properties were deprecated in version 3.

 deployment.id
 :   Unique identifier of the current deployment.
 When the address of a deployment changes, this ID is used by plug-ins and other API clients to determine whether the new address is the same deployment.
 The deployment ID is a unique value that is generated during installation.